84003/gray_garden/_notes/About the formatting.md

 - 🌿 (budding) means entry has been selected for development and is being outlined and drafted.
 - 🌳 (evergreen) means entry (metadata, internal links, the content, and structure) is well-developed.

-The idea is that status of the entires will function as tags, enabling a grouping mechanism to get an overview and filter those that still need to be developed from those that are complete.
+The idea is that status of the entries will function as tags, enabling a grouping mechanism to get an overview and filter those that still need to be developed from those that are complete.

 **Updated**